coolport/latexmk-mcp/README.md

 which latexmk-mcp  # note the absolute path
 ```

-Then point your MCP client at the resolved binary using `node`:
+Then point your MCP client at the local binary using `node`:

 ```json
 {